superlinked/VectorHub/docs/articles/semantic_search-netflix.md

-# Finding better movies using semantic search, built with Superlinked - a [notebook](https://github.com/superlinked/superlinked/blob/main/notebook/semantic_search_netflix_titles.ipynb) article
+# Finding better movies using semantic search, built with Superlinked

+We'll be following this [notebook](https://github.com/superlinked/superlinked/blob/main/notebook/semantic_search_netflix_titles.ipynb) throughout the article.

 Netflix’s recommendation algorithm does a pretty good job of suggesting relevant content - given the sheer volume of options (~16k movies and TV programs in 2023) and how quickly it has to propose shows to users.
 How does Netflix do it?
 In a word, **semantic search**.